Skip to Content

 Browse the complete API documentation at http://localhost:8000/docs when the service is running.

-Standard REST APIs for managing ARK resources, for example:
+Standard REST APIs for managing Ark resources:

 • Agents: /v1/namespaces/{namespace}/agents